JamesK04/hello-world/README.md

-Hi, my name is James and I'm interested in learning ow to code
+Hi, my name is James and I'm interested in learning how to code